 More Information for Your Trip to Paris

-PARIS: Start with our article Best Things to Do in Paris for ideas of what to do in Paris.
+PARIS: Start with our article How to Plan a Trip to Paris.
+In our article Best Things to Do in Paris we cover the top places to visit in Paris.
 Plan your time in the city with our 2 Day Paris Itinerary and 3 Day Paris Itinerary.
-We also have a guide to the best rooftop bars and restaurants in Paris, advice on visiting Paris with kids, and advice for visiting Paris at Easter.
+We also have a Paris Hotel Guide, a guide to the best rooftop bars and restaurants in Paris, how to visit Paris with kids, and advice for visiting Paris at Easter.

 MUST-SEE SIGHTS IN PARIS: Don’t miss our guides to the Eiffel Tower, the Louvre, and Versailles, which cover important things to know as you plan your visit.